The College Level Examination Program (CLEP), is a program administered by the College Board that…

 Whenever you or I embark on a trip, there are times when adding a few hours onto our travel times is a welcome trade-off for enjoying the view.
 Of course, there are other occasions when we just want to get our destinations as quickly as possible.
 Such is the path your student should take with an ACT tutor.

 When trying to determine which route your ACT bound student should go, it is helpful to understand the differences between the two types of tutoring.
 The objectives of traditional subject matter tutoring differ from the ACT in that we strive to give the student the most comprehensive instruction possible.
 This is often a winding road.
 A strong grasp of any concept requires time-and as satisfying as it is to get quick results-that is not the primary objective.
 The goal is for the student to excel in a subject in which he or she previously struggled.
 In a sense, the tutor’s role is much like that of a builder.
-The focus is thus on reinforcing foundational knowledge and scaffolding upon the information your students already knows.
+The focus is thus on reinforcing foundational knowledge and scaffolding upon the information your students already know.
 The goal is to build a solid, lasting structure that will ensure your student’s success as their coursework gets increasingly challenging.

 The Straight Shot Approach